 Titan Quest Anniversary Edition

-I’ve put 100+ hours in to Titan Quest and I was quite excited when I saw that I received a free upgrade to the Titan Quest: Anniversary Edition.
+I put 100+ hours in to the original Titan Quest and I was quite excited when I received a free upgrade to the Titan Quest: Anniversary Edition.
 TQAE combines TQ with the expansion Immortal Throne, and includes hundreds of bug fixes and gameplay balances.

-So I jumped in with a lot of enthusiasm and ticked up several more hours.
-Nostalgia is one helluva drug and all my rosy memories of TQ started to not look at good.
+So I jumped in with a lot of enthusiasm and ticked up several more hours; however, nostalgia is a hell of a drug and all my rosy memories of TQ started to fade.
 I started to nitpick little things:

 - Damn, I have to pick up gold?
 No auto-loot?